 In the event we have E&P allocated to our common shares, all or a portion of our distribution will be taxable at the 15 percent Qualified Dividend Income ("QDI") rate, assuming various holding requirements are met by the stockholder.
-The portion of our distribution that is taxable may vary for either of two reasons: first, the characterization of the distributions we receive from MLPs could change annually based upon the K-1 allocations and result in less return of capital and more in the form of income.
+The 15 percent QDI rate is currently effective through 2012.
+The portion of our distribution that is taxable may vary for either of two reasons.
+First, the characterization of the distributions we receive from MLPs could change annually based upon the K-1 allocations and result in less return of capital and more in the form of income.
 Second, we could sell an MLP investment and realize a gain or loss at any time.
 It is for these reasons that we inform you of the tax treatment after the close of each year as the ultimate characterization of our distributions is undeterminable until the year is over.

 The portion of our distribution that is not income is treated as a return of capital.
 A holder of our common stock will reduce their cost basis for income tax purposes by the amount designated as return of capital.
-For tax purposes, the distribution to common stockholders for the fiscal year ended 2010 was 100 percent return of capital.
-A holder of our common stock would reduce their cost basis for income tax purposes by an amount equal to the total distributions they received in 2010.
+For tax purposes, the distribution to common stockholders for the fiscal year ended 2011 was 100 percent return of capital.
+A holder of our common stock would reduce their cost basis for income tax purposes by an amount equal to the total distributions they received in 2011.
 This information is reported to stockholders on Form 1099-DIV and is available on our Web site at www.tortoiseadvisors.com.
-For book purposes, the source of the distribution to common stockholders for the fiscal year ended 2010 was 100 percent return of capital.
-We currently estimate that 0 to 10 percent of 2011 distributions will be characterized as qualified dividend income for tax purposes with the remaining percentage characterized as return of capital.
-Final determination will be made after the completion of our fiscal year.
+For book purposes, the source of the distribution to common stockholders for the fiscal year ended 2011 was 100 percent return of capital.
+We currently estimate that 90 to 100 percent of 2012 distributions will be characterized as return of capital for tax purposes, with the remaining percentage, if any, characterized as qualified dividend income.
+A final determination of the characterization will be made in January 2013.

 The unrealized gain or loss we have in the portfolio is reflected in the Statement of Assets and Liabilities.
-At August 31, 2011, our investments are valued at approximately \$1.514 billion, with an adjusted cost of \$1.391 billion.
-The \$123 million difference reflects unrealized appreciation that would be realized for financial statement purposes if those investments were sold at those values.
+At May 31, 2012, our investments are valued at approximately \$1.528 billion, with an adjusted cost of \$1.311 billion.
+The \$217 million difference reflects unrealized gain that would be realized for financial statement purposes if those investments were sold at those values.
 The Statement of Assets and Liabilities also reflects either a net deferred tax liability or net deferred tax asset depending upon unrealized gains (losses) on investments, realized gains (losses) on investments, capital loss carryforwards and net operating losses.
-At August 31, 2011, the balance sheet reflects a net deferred tax liability of approximately \$49 million or \$1.07 per share.
+At May 31, 2012, the balance sheet reflects a net deferred tax liability of approximately \$71 million or \$1.54 per share.
 Accordingly, our net asset value per share represents the amount which would be available for distribution to stockholders after payment of taxes.
 Details of our deferred taxes are disclosed in Note 5 in our Notes to Financial Statements.